openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 The benchmark app provides various options for configuring execution parameters.
 This section covers key configuration options for easily tuning benchmarking to achieve better performance on your device.
 A list of all configuration options is given in the [Advanced Usage](#advanced-usage) section.

 ### Performance hints: latency and throughput
 The benchmark app allows users to provide high-level "performance hints" for setting latency-focused or throughput-focused inference modes.
-This hint causes the runtime to automatically adjust runtime parameters, such as number of processing streams and inference batch size, to prioritize for reduced latency or high throughput.
+This hint causes the runtime to automatically adjust runtime parameters, such as the number of processing streams and inference batch size, to prioritize for reduced latency or high throughput.

 The performance hints do not require any device-specific settings and they are completely portable between devices.
 Parameters are automatically configured based on whichever device is being used.
 This allows users to easily port applications between hardware targets without having to re-determine the best runtime parameters for the new device.